Russell-Ford/poker/README.md

 1. Set current directory to `.\src` from project root
 2. Run `dotnet publish -o ..\publish -c release`

+Note, if you wish to produce an exe instead you can run `dotnet publish -o ..\publish -c release -r win10-x64`

 # Run
 1. Set current directory to published code location
    * if following above from project root that is `.\publish`
 2. Run `dotnet PokerSolver.dll`
+3. *OR* run `PokerSolver.exe` if you published the exe

 # Test
+1. Set current directory to project root
-1. `python .\run_tests "dotnet .\publish\PokerSolver.dll"`
+2. `python .\run_tests "dotnet .\publish\PokerSolver.dll"`
 	* **Note**: the path the the published dll is relative to the project root.
 The above only works if publish directions above are followed.
+3. `python .\run_tests ".\publish\PokerSolver.exe"` if you published the exe

 Note, Tests in the test folder _should_ automatically be run on build.